amyawu/Project-3/README.md

 ////////////////NOTE///////////////////
 Due to the enormous size of our data, it can't be uploaded onto Github.
+The full source codes are in the branches.
+The main branch should be neglected.

 ////////////////////////// SPLAY TREE FUNCTION DECLARATIONS //////////////////////////
 template <typename T>